42-mraasvel/web-server/client/USAGE.md

 - Executable name: client.out
 - Give filename(s) as arguments

+# Stdin Examples

+- cat [REQUESTS] | ./client.out -stdin
+	This will send at most BUFFER_SIZE bytes to the server, not caring about the end of requests Recommended to use for testing byte by byte writing, or very large requests
+	NOTE: this is only effective with HTTP/1.1 or connection: keep-alive header for HTTP/1.0 because otherwise nginx will close the connection

 # Options
 - -h [HOST_ADDR]	(DEFAULT = 127.0.0.1)
 - -p [PORT_NUM]		(DEFAULT = 8080)